debevv/nanoMODBUS/README.md

 system like microcontrollers.
 Its main features are:

-- Compact size: only ~1000 lines of code
+- Compact size, only ~1000 lines of code
 - No dynamic memory allocations
 - Transports:
     - RTU
     - TCP
-- Roles
+- Roles:
     - Client
     - Server
 - Function codes: